CUMGroup/AMOGUS/docs/Developer Docs/Architecture/Backend/ASR-AMOGUS.md

+## ASR
-# Summary of architectural decisions and design patters for AMOGUS
+## Summary of architectural decisions and design patters for AMOGUS

 ## 1. Tactics AMOGUS will practice